artemps/artemps/README.md

 ## 🐶 My pet-projects

-In addition to commercial development, I do date analytics, statistics and match data
+In addition to commercial development, I do Dota analytics/statistics

 ## 🤝 Connect with me